opensearch-project/documentation-website/_dashboards/visualize/area.md

 # Create an aggregation-based area chart

 In Dashboards you have several ways to aggregate numeric data using using a sum, average, count, minimum, and much more.
+For more information on aggregations in OpenSearch, see the [Aggregations]({{site.url}}{{site.baseurl}}/opensearch/aggregations/) page.

-Following the steps below, you'll learn how to create an aggregation-based visualization. change the y-axis to represent other [aggregations]({{site.url}}{{site.baseurl}}/opensearch/aggregations/) in an area chart.
+Following the steps below, you'll learn how to create an aggregation-based visualization in Dashboards.

 1.